OfficeDev/office-js-helpers/README.md

 > Microsoft integration uses the AzureAD AppModel v2 endpoints which uses Converged Authentication.
 It enables users to login using their Work, School or Personal accounts.

 > Note on MSAL.
 This helper isn't a replacement for MSAL.
-When MSAL for JavaScript is released publicily, the helper will use MSAL.
+When MSAL for JavaScript is released publicly, the helper will use MSAL.

 #### For Office Add-ins
 You need to meet the following requirements before you are able to successfully to use the Authenticator inside of Office Add-ins.